Wall Street ticks toward another record as Tesla vrooms higher

 NEW YORK (AP) — Wall Street is rising toward more records on Monday at the start of a week that could show whether the U.S. stock market's big recent rally has been overdone or prescient.

-The S&P 500 rose 0.5% and was on track to top its latest all-time high, which was set last week.
-The Dow Jones Industrial Average was up 31 points, or 0.1%, as of 12:41 p.m.
-Eastern time, and the Nasdaq composite was adding 0.9% to its own record.
+The S&P 500 climbed 0.4% and was on track to squeak past its latest all-time high, which was set last week.
+The Dow Jones Industrial Average was up 26 points, or 0.1%, with an hour remaining in trading, and the Nasdaq composite was adding 0.8% to its own record.

-That helped overshadow an early dip for Nvidia after China accused the chip company of violating its antimonopoly laws.
-Chinese regulators did not mention a punishment for Nvidia in a one-sentence statement on the matter but did say they would carry out “further investigation.”
-The stock was down more than 1% in early trading, but has since recovered to near break-even.
+The only stronger force lifting the S&P 500 was Alphabet, which gained 3.4%, as the total value of Google's parent company topped $3 trillion.
+Nvidia, Microsoft and Apple are the only other companies on Wall Street worth that much.

-The main event for the market will arrive on Wednesday.
-That’s when the Federal Reserve will announce its latest decision on interest rates, and the unanimous expectation is for its first cut of the year.
+The market's main event for the week will arrive on Wednesday.
+That’s when the Federal Reserve will announce its latest decision on interest rates, and the unanimous expectation is for the first cut of the year.
 Such a move could give a kickstart to the job market, which has been slowing.

 Stocks have already run to records on the assumption that a cut is coming on Wednesday, though.
 Expectations are also high that the Fed will keep lowering rates through the end of this year and into 2026.
 That creates the possibility for disappointment in the market, which would mean drops for stock prices, if the Fed doesn’t end up slashing rates as aggressively as traders expect.